corsairmarks/ringworld_graphical_enhancements/mod/README.md

 ## Compatibility

-Built for Stellaris version 3.6 "Orion."
+Built for Stellaris version 3.7 "Canis Minor."
 Not compatible with achievements (because of the necessary event and the planetary decision override).

 Should be compatible with almost anything else.
 If other mods add new origins which also start on a ringworld, this mod will **not** affect them.
 Mods that add new graphics entity definitions for ringworlds will **not** be affected by this mod - they may or may not have cloud cover based on how the author created their graphics entity definitions.